Chirag9528/Bayesian_Networks/README.md

 Note : "~" symbol is used to indicate that the variable if false.

-Assumption : we
-assume that we are only interested in obtaining probability values instead of a distribution
+Assumption : we assumed that we are only interested in obtaining probability values instead of a distribution and also we assumed bayes net to represent only boolean variables.

 The output generated is written in separate files which have the probability value , one per line for every query in file2.